-- The Department of Education will launch an "on-ramp" program for borrowers who cannot afford payments when they resume this fall. - The program will prevent borrowers from becoming delinquent or defaulting on their loans if they miss payments during the 12 month program. - Missed payments during the "on-ramp" period will not be reported to collection agencies or credit bureaus. - Interest will continue to accrue should you miss your monthly payment.
-Future monthly bills will be automatically adjusted to reflect the accrued interest during those months for borrowers not enrolled in an income driven repayment plan.
+- The Department of Education will launch an "on-ramp" program for borrowers who cannot afford payments when they resume this fall. - The program will prevent borrowers from becoming delinquent or defaulting on their loans if they miss payments during the 12 month program. - Missed payments during the "on-ramp" precious will not be reported to collection agencies or credit bureaus. - Interest will continue to accrue should you miss your monthly payment.
+Future monthly bills will be automatically adjusted to reflect the accrued interest during those months.